ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 Implement caching to protect your APIs from denial-of-service attacks.
 It also reduces the load on your servers and improves response times for users.
 Multiple benefits in one!

 Cache can be implemented in various ways, but good practice is to implement it as close to customer as possible.
-This means less load on the server and faster response times for the users.
+This means less load on the servers and faster response times for the users.

 ![Cache locations](/images/posts/securing-web-app/cache-location.png){: width="800" }

-Decision on the cache implementation can also vary depending on the infrastucture or developer's access to it.
-No access to CDN or Load Balancer?
-Cache in the application code.
-No access to the application code?
-Cache in the Load Balancer.
+Common factors to consider when deciding where to cache data include:
+* __Access to Infrastructure__: Where can you implement caching?
+Do you have access to the CDN, Load Balancer, or application code?

-Cache can store data by creating a cache key from HTTP headers, cookies, or other application-level data, for example.
+* __Fine-grained Control__: How much control do you need over the cache?
+Do you need to cache based on HTTP headers, cookies, or other application-level data?

 ### 1. Cache In CDN

-Content Delivery Network (CDN) can cache the responses and serve them to the users.
-Request will never hit your own infrastructure, if the response is in the cache.
+Content Delivery Networks (CDN) are often geographically located close to the user and can cache the responses.
+If the CDN is outside your own infrastructure and the response is served from cache, the request will never hit your own infrastructure.

 ![Cache CDN](/images/posts/securing-web-app/cache-cdn.png){: width="650" }